Who can apply?

 - University of Zadar (Croatia) - within Erasmus programme

 - the first 60 credits are completed at the university of origin ("entry university")

-- at least 30 credits at the Karls-Franzens-Universität Graz or at the Masaryk University (both "degree awarding institutions")
+- at least 30 credits at the Karls-Franzens-Universität Graz ("degree awarding institution")

 - the remaining 30 ECTS credits can be made in one of the following locations:

 - at the home university;